sgaliamov/ergo-layouts/readme.md

 ## edText

-A utility that helps to minify a sampling texts without loosing statistical characteristic's of digraphs.
+A utility that helps to minify sampling texts without loosing statistical characteristic's of digraphs.

 In case when you have a lot of texts for some algorithm, you can save some time running it on smaller version of those texts which have same quality.